 1. After this course, you would have knowledge of operating major cooling systems.

-2. Knowledge gotten from this course would make you qualified to set up refrigeration and cooling systems in homes and offices.
+2. Knowledge gotten from this course would make you qualify to set up refrigeration and cooling systems in homes and offices.

-3. This course would take you on the fundamentals of how cooling and refrigeration works.
+3. This course would take you on the fundamentals and essentials of how cooling and refrigeration works.

 Login & Study At Your Pace